cs-si-ucr/cs12-reborn/_docs/week7/week7_dis.md

 ## Class Exercise

 Come up with the conditions that correspond to each of these 4 conditions and the order that they should be checked!
-* Be sure to verify your diagram and explanation on multiple examples: empty, 1 node, more than 1 node etc.

 ## Diagram Practice